 Everybody wants to visit in the dry season, so klotoks get booked up.
 Kumai, the launch point for Tanjung Puting, is a small fishing village and there are only so many boats available.
 We started inquiring a month in advance for dates in August and most operators were already completely full.
-After contacting about seven operators, we found one boat available leaving on a workable date.
+After contacting five or six operators, we found one boat available leaving on a workable date.
 Local Guides allows online booking, but mostly you need to inquire about availability via email or telephone.

 How do I get there?